Slyvred/aes-256-cbc/README.md

 - The tool generates a key derived from the password (with a random salt) using Argon2.
 - Data is encrypted in 8 KB chunks for efficient processing of large files.
+- The filename is encrypted (with its own IV) to prevent information leakage.
-- The salt of the password is stored in the first 16 bytes of the file.
+- The IVs (or salts) of the master key and the filename key are stored in the first 32 bytes of the file.
 - Each chunk uses a unique IV to enhance security.
 - The chunks IVs are stored at a dynamic position, calculated by dividing the length of the chunk by the length of the password (not key).
 This approach provides additional security by making it harder to predict where these elements are stored.